masDeFi/sol-mon/monitor-server/README.md

-# Solana Validator Monitoring Server Ansible Playbook
+# Sol-Mon: Monitoring Server Ansible Playbook

 This Ansible playbook sets up a monitoring server for Solana validators using Prometheus and Grafana.
 It automates the deployment of a complete monitoring stack with security best practices.